vibewell25/vibewell/docs/docs/deployment/BUILD-STATUS.md

 ## Conclusion

-The Vibewell platform has been significantly enhanced with new features and improvements.
+The VibeWell platform has been significantly enhanced with new features and improvements.
 While there are some build challenges due to the complexity of the application, the development environment is fully functional, and with proper environment configuration, the application is ready for deployment to a Node.js-based hosting environment.